frsteinb/bjcp-2015-styleguide/README.md

 - Fix ID display in front of style names.
 Make them searchable.
 - Maybe, some keyboard control?
 - Support editing "p" (not only in "description"), "li", "td".
+- Better rendering of specs with text content, e.g. 33A.
+- navigate by tags?